Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Me enjoying the calm waters of Patagonia Lake on a fall morning

 A day at the lake is closer to Tucson than you think!
 Patagonia Lake State Park is just over an hour from downtown.
 This beautiful man-made reservoir is the perfect place to spend a day fishing, boating, swimming, picnicking, and more.
-If you decide to stay at Patagonia Lake longer than a day, you can sleep under the stars at the campground beside the water.
+You can sleep under the stars at the campground beside the water if you decide to stay overnight.

 Chiricahua National Monument